ttnsy/dac-telco/README.md

-# Data Analysis Capstone: Telco Churn Dashboard
+# Data Analysis Capstone:<br> Telco Churn Dashboard

 This is developed as one of Algoritma Academy Data Analytics Specialization using capstone Projects.
 The deliverables of this project is a simple analytic dashboard using Flask framework.